Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2021-08-16-Greens_function_2.md

 \end{aligned}
 $$

 Remembering that we have implicitly set $t > t'$ for this relation and for this propagator, if $t<t'$ things should equals to $0$.
-If we don't constrain the time ordering, then we would arrived at a kernal function for both retarded and advanced Green's function [:link:](https://physics.stackexchange.com/questions/494134/single-particle-greens-function).
+If we don't constrain the time ordering, then we would arrived at [:link: a kernal function for both retarded and advanced Green's function](https://physics.stackexchange.com/questions/494134/single-particle-greens-function).
 To achieve time ordering, we insert a Heaviside step function $\Theta$ into the expression:

 $$
 \begin{aligned}